ChainsAutomation/chains/README.md

 Nodes are computers runnning Chains.
 Multiple machines are supported, and they communicate on a regular tcp/ip network using RabbitMQ.
 If you run chains on only one machine you must run the "master" node, this is the hub of the chains system and takes cares of `rules` described below.
 Slave nodes are installed on additional computers that you may add to the chains network.

 ###service
-A `service` is a program that controls something in chains, usually a piece of hardware like a ligh controller or internet service like pushover.net.
+A `service` is a program that controls something in chains, usually a piece of hardware like a light controller or internet service like pushover.net.
 Example services: PhilipsHue, onewire, timer, pushover.

 ###Device
 Devices are how functionality is divided into units in a `service`.
-In a service that control light switches, each light switch eould typically be a `device`.
+In a service that control light switches, each light switch would typically be a `device`.
 A device may be able to do several `actions` and report several `events`.

 ###Property
 Properties are information made available from a `device`.
 A property can also be the target of an `action`, if the property something that can be change.
 An example of this would be the "power" property on a light switch `device`, that might between "on" and "off".